WebFikirleri/YouTube-Upload/README.md

 # YouTube Video Uploader

-This is a command-line application that allows you to upload videos to YouTube.
+This is a command-line application that allows you to upload videos to YouTube with ProgressBar.
 It uses the YouTube Data API v3 for video uploads.

 ## Features